WGBH/AAPB2/app/views/exhibits/first-amendment/protests-60s-70s.md

 ![Image of 1967 Peace Protest in New York](https://s3.amazonaws.com/americanarchive.org/exhibits/First_Amendment_Section2_Option2.png "Image of 1967 Peace Protest in New York")

 In fall of 1967, over 1,000 student protesters returned their draft cards at the steps of the Justice Department.
 It was the beginning of over 25,000 draft cards burnt, returned, or destroyed in protest during the course of the war.
 [Recounting in 1982](/catalog/cpb-aacip_15-9k45q4rs29) his role in this act of civil disobedience, Rev. William Sloane Coffin of Yale remarked, “My own feeling was that this war was so wrong that having done all the other things I just felt I would have to commit civil disobedience.
-Now, it’s not an easy thing to do if you’re married and if you have small children…[But] I felt sort of a wider parish of students were turning in their draft cards.
+Now, it's not an easy thing to do if you're married and if you have small children…[But] I felt sort of a wider parish of students were turning in their draft cards.
 And what was their chaplain going to do?
 And the obvious thing was that the pastor should stand by his parishioners.”

 > **“I just felt I would have to commit civil disobedience.” [<sup>6</sup>](/exhibits/first-amendment/notes#6)**